Sjj1024/PakePlus/README.md

 4. After you add the GitHub Token, PakePlus will fork a PakePlus repository into your own repository.
 All your future projects will rely on this repository for creation and compilation, so please do not delete your PakePlus repository.

-## Developing PakePlus
+## Contribution Guidelines

-If you want to develop PakePlus locally, ensure your environment is prepared beforehand.
+If you want to Contribution PakePlus, ensure your environment is prepared beforehand.
 Make sure Rust `>=1.63` and Node `>=16` (e.g., `16.18.1`) are installed on your computer.
 For installation guidance, please refer to the [Tauri Documentation](https://tauri.app/v1/guides/getting-started/prerequisites).

 If you’re unfamiliar with these, it’s best to try the one-click packaging tool above.